Latest By

 This technovelgy lets the author imagine a future that contains "people" who are barely recognizable as human.

 "The panatropes make adaptations, not gods.
-They take human germ-cells - in this case, our own, since our bank was wiped out in the crash - and cydify them toward creatures who can live in any reasonable environment.
+They take human germ-cells - in this case, our own, since our bank was wiped out in the crash - and modify them toward creatures who can live in any reasonable environment.
 The result will be manlike and intelligent.
 It usually shows the donor's personality, too.

-From Surface Tension, by James Blish.
+Technovelgy from Surface Tension, by James Blish.

 Published by Galaxy in 1952